pharmbio/ptp-project/exp/20180419-fillup-vs-not/journal.md

+# Experiment journal for experiment: Compare fillup vs not fillup

+Main points:

 - [ ] Run full workflow *with* fillup (of assumed non-actives)
+- [ ] Run full workflow *without* fillup (of assumed non-actives)
+- [ ] Do some proper statistics to say with confideince which one is (significantly) better.

+Some more remaining points:

 - [ ] Add calibration plot
-- [ ] Figure out if there is something weird with the green line (orig efficiency)
-- [ ] Check up more about PROV and if we should adapt to it
-- [ ] Run full workflow *without* fillup (of assumed non-actives)